Tips for Taking Kids to Disney World

 Attitude

-The biggest piece of advice we can offer as outsiders is to know your limitations.
-We’ve seen this scenario time and time again, in a variety of forms: parent pushes child’s limits in one way or another, and everyone has a bad time.
-We understand that for many families, Walt Disney World trips with kids at that “right age” are a once in a lifetime thing, and a rite of passage.
-We understand that these trips are really expensive, and that there’s a natural desire to want to “make as much magic” for the kid as possible.
+The biggest piece of advice we can offer is to know your limitations.
+We’ve seen this scenario time and time again, in a variety of forms: parent pushes kid’s limits in one way or another, and everyone has a bad time.
+For many families, Walt Disney World trips with are a once in a lifetime thing, and a rite of passage for the kids.

-However, even without having kids, we know that both kids and parents get cranky after too much stimulation.
-We also believe that the crankiness does not occur in that order–parents are usually the cause, not the kids.
-Parental crankiness manifests itself in a variety of ways, but the unseen way is the most common: in the stubbornness of wanting to keep pushing when they normally would not in “normal” parent mode.
 This in turn causes crankiness in the child who is beyond their breaking point, which in turns causes more crankiness in the parent, who keeps thinking about how much the trip cost, and how much fun they “need” to “make” their kids have.
+It’s a vicious cycle, and before you know it, there’s a full-blown meltdown.

 Approaching the trip with realistic expectations and a positive attitude is the most important element of planning a trip to Walt Disney World with kids.
 A plan of attack for hitting rides in the most efficient order is a great thing to have (as you’ll read below), but parents should be prepared to abandon those plans immediately once the kids on the trip are beginning to approach that wall.